apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 ---

-*Sep 21: With three weeks still to go before election day, this guide will evolve somewhat as polls, platform details, corrections, and other info continues to come in.*
+*Update, Oct 2: Early voting is open – less than two weeks to go!
+I've made some corrections, and [added some sample ballots](#ballots) for housing-focused progressives.*

 Vancouver is cursed with an interesting political scene.
 We have a relatively engaged electorate compared to other cities, and a disproportionate supply of cranks.
 This fuels a dizzying mix of parties, candidates, and intrigue to follow and/or consider and/or be overwhelmed by.
 To make matters worse, information about candidates and their platforms tends to all roll out in a short period leading up to Election Day.
 This can make planning your vote feel like a buttload of work.

 Well, dear reader, let me take a load off your butt with an overview of the weird mess that is this election.
 Assuming, that is, that you are a progressive sort of voter who cares about housing affordability.

-On Oct 1, advance polling will open up and Vancouverites will have their say on who should hold the 11 votes on our City Council – 10 councillors, plus one mayor.
+Advance polling is now open, and Vancouverites are having their say on who should hold the 11 votes on our City Council – 10 councillors, plus one mayor.
 So it’s time to recap how we got here, then review the 9+ parties vying for your consideration.

 Get a stiff drink, and settle in.